Degenerating Hermitian metrics, canonical bundle and spectral convergence

-which shows that we are in position to apply the Lebesgue dominate convergence theorem.
-Hence by taking the limit we obtain thanks to Cor. \ref{traceconver}.
-In particular by the above limit we deduce that for any $x\in K$ and $s\in [0,\delta_2]$, with $\delta_2$ sufficiently small, the following inequality holds true Summing up we proved that for any arbitrarily fixed $\epsilon >0$ there exists a sufficiently small positive $\delta>0$ such that for any $s\in [0,\delta]$ and $x\in K$ we have The statement of this theorem is now an immediate consequence of the above inequality. \end{proof}
+By the above limit we deduce that there is a positive number $\delta_2>0$ such that for any $x\in K$ and $s\in [0,\delta_2]$ the following inequality holds true Summing up we proved that for any arbitrarily fixed $\epsilon >0$ there exists a sufficiently small positive $\delta>0$ such that for any $s\in [0,\delta]$ and $x\in K$ we have The statement of this theorem is now an immediate consequence of the above inequality. \end{proof}